-Roughly 5.4 million adults in the US suffer from Alzheimer’s disease, and that number is likely to triple over the next 30 years as baby boomers age.
+Roughly 5.4 million adults in the U.S. are diagnoses with Alzheimer’s disease, and that number is likely to triple over the next 30 years as baby boomers age.
 Meanwhile, mood disorders such as depression are common in older adults, but can look different than in younger people.
 These are just a few reasons why the field of geriatric psychiatry is critical now and will grow in importance in the coming years.

 Philanthropy Drives Research in Geriatric Psychiatry

 Like so often in philanthropy, the Rogers Family Foundation’s giving began with the personal and grew into something far-reaching and sustaining.
-The “personal” was the relationship the late Jacqueline Rogers, who suffered from dementia, developed years ago with her geriatric psychiatrist, Brent P. Forester, MD, MSc, who today is chief of McLean’s Center of Excellence in Geriatric Psychiatry.
+The “personal” was the relationship the late Jacqueline Rogers, who struggled with dementia, developed years ago with her geriatric psychiatrist, Brent P. Forester, MD, MSc, who today is chief of McLean’s Division of Geriatric Psychiatry.

 Donors Foster Connection Between Spirituality and Mental Health